-Assignments: 1) Respond to questions on CANVAS; 2) Review PowerPoint; 3) Devote thought to the main assignment of the course;
+Assignments: 1) Respond to questions on CANVAS; 2) Review PowerPoint; 3) D-1: Proposed topic of your proposal

-September 04: PROJECT AND PROGRAM PROPOSALS II: Logframes and logic models and other considerations
+September 06: PROJECT AND PROGRAM PROPOSALS II: Logframes, logic models and theory of change other considerations

 Session description: In this session, we will continue with the topic of project and program proposals.
-Attention will be placed on the importance of participatory methodologies in program and project planning.
+Attention will be placed on the importance of participatory approaches in program and project planning, stressing ethical considerations.
 Tools for encouraging the involvement of grassroots and community groups in planning will be discussed, as well as areas of caution to be aware of.
-A comparative look at logical frameworks (logframes), logic models and the theory of change will be provided.
-You will carry out a few group exercises including a critique of logframes prepared for the session.
-Beyond methodological steps in logframe derivation, common criticisms of this tool will also be discussed.
-The development of timelines and their importance will be introduced, as will examples of planning for time sensitive activities.
-If time allows, strategic considerations to take into account during proposal development will be highlighted, as will the importance of establishing the internal processes for planning, decision making and coordination within a project, including projects involving multiple stakeholders.
+A comparative look at logical frameworks (logframes), logic models and theory of change will be provided.
+You will carry out a few group exercises to gain a better understanding of these important planning approaches.
+Beyond methodological steps in logframe derivation, common criticisms of this approach will also be discussed.
+The development of timelines (activity calendars) and their importance will be introduced, as will examples of planning for time sensitive activities.
+If time permits, strategic considerations to consider during proposal development will be highlighted, as will the importance of establishing the internal processes for planning, decision making and coordination within a project, including projects involving multiple stakeholders (may be moved to week on Operational Planning & Implementation).
 Finally, reference will be made to other common components of project proposals and measures to take within an organization to enhance efficiency and effectiveness in proposal development.

-Learning activities: 1) Group discussion on questions and responses on CANVAS related to the readings; 2) Exercises with logical frameworks, logic models and the theory of change
+Learning activities: 1) Group discussion on questions and responses on CANVAS related to the readings; 2) Group exercises with logical frameworks, logic models and theory of change

-Assignments: 1) D-1: Proposed topic of your proposal; 2) Readings and responses to questions; 3) Review PowerPoint
+Assignments: 1) D-2: Section on contextual information for your proposal; 2) Readings and responses to questions; 3) Review PowerPoint

-September 11: STRATEGIC PLANNING
+September 13: STRATEGIC PLANNING

-This session will concentrate on the development of strategic plans.
-The importance of strategic plans will be discussed, as will common problems and errors made in their derivation and use.
-Examples of methodological approaches for the development of strategic plans will be provided, emphasizing the importance of utilizing key sources of information.
-Special attention will be given to strategic planning with a cross disciplinary focus and with the involvement of multiple stakeholders.
+Session description: This session will concentrate on the development of strategic plans.
+The importance of strategic plans will be discussed, as will common problems and errors in their derivation and use.
+Examples of methodological approaches used for the development of strategic plans will be provided, emphasizing the importance of tapping into key sources of information.
+Special attention will be placed on strategic planning with a cross disciplinary focus and with the involvement of multiple stakeholders.
 Risks associated with the development of strategic plans will be discussed, as will common problems that can occur once the strategic plan is developed.

-Learning activities: 1) Group discussion on questions and responses on CANVAS related to the readings; 2) Class exercise(s) on strategic planning
+Learning activities: 1) Group discussion on questions and responses on CANVAS related to the readings; 2) Group exercise(s) on strategic planning